pizuCoder/pizuCoder/README.md

-- 👋 Hi, I’m @pizuCoder aka Priya
+- 👋🏼 Hi there, I'm Priya, also known as @pizuCoder!
-- 👀 I’m interested in front-end development and UI designing
+- 👩🏻‍💻I'm a front-end developer with 1 year of experience in React.js and a passion for crafting intuitive UIs.
-- 🌱 I’m currently learning React js
+- 🔭I'm constantly expanding my skillset, currently exploring the potential of AI to enhance user experiences.
-- 💞️ I’m looking to collaborate on projects that make UX better
+- 🤝I'm open to collaboration on projects that push boundaries in both UX and AI integration.
-- 📫 mail me at priyamoghe2299@gmail.com :D
+- 📥Feel free to reach out at priyamoghe2299@gmail.com!

 <!---
 pizuCoder/pizuCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.